-April 30-May 30, the Wildflower Center's McDermott Learning Center will showcase flowery images from across the state, including from several photographers featured in this issue.
+flower Center's McDermott Learning Center will showcase flowery images from across the state, including from several photographers featured in this issue.
 The Texas Highways photo exhibit is part of the Wildflower Center's annual Wildflower Days (March 14-May 31).
-The lineup of springtime activities and exhibits includes the Family Wildflower Cave Tour on March 26; Spring Native Plant Sale April 8-10; a Nature/Wildflower Photography workshop April 30; National Wildflower Week walks and talks May 2-8; and so much more.
+The lineup of springtime activities and exhibits includes the Family Wildflower Cave Tour on March 26; Spring Native Plant Sale April 8-10; a Nature/Wildflower Photography workshop April 30; National Wildflower Week and so much more.
 Call 512/232-0100; www.wild flower.org.
+Our thanks to Minette Marr, walks and talks May 2-8;